Green Cosmetics: The Push for Sustainable Beauty

-- Blissoma: Focusing on skincare, Blissoma offers a large selection of products organized by skin type and need.
+- Blissoma: Focusing on skincare, Blissoma offers a large selection of green skincare products organized by skin type and need.
 Their preservative-free cosmetics include natural ingredients like fruit enzymes, Vitamin C and organic herbs and grains.

 - Drunk Elephant: Committed to using clean, natural ingredients, Drunk Elephant manufactures a range of sustainable skin care products.
 They have a devoted consumer following and strive to create products that are both clinically-effective and naturally-sourced.

 It’s possible for any company to incorporate green materials in their cosmetics.
 If you want to branch into the world of sustainable, oleochemical-derived products, begin with some of these safe and effective ingredients.